satvik-1203/todolist-typescript/README.md

-# I tried typescript and here is my todo list i made with no css
+# I tried typescript and here is my todo list I made with no css

 #### Options